aws-azure-login/aws-azure-login/README.md

     $ aws-azure-login --profile foo

+Alternatively, you can set the `AWS_PROFILE` environmental variable to the name of the profile.

 Now you can use the AWS CLI as usual!

 ## Getting Your Tenant ID and App ID URI